estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 **Technologies:**

-- Ravens are domesticated as hunting companions and loyal protectors.
 - Proto-writing systems emerge to track trade, agreements, and oral histories.
+- Cockatoos are used as messengers and for verbal communication.

 **Cultures:**